catalyzeio/paas-cli-reference/whoami.md

 Retrieve your user ID
 ```

 `whoami` prints out the currently logged in user's users ID.
-This is used with the [users add](https://resources.catalyze.io/paas/cli/sections/users-add/) and [users rm](https://resources.catalyze.io/paas/cli/sections/users-rm/) commands as well as with Catalyze support engineers.
+This is used with Catalyze support engineers.
 Here is a sample command

 ```
 catalyze whoami